SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Getting Started/AboutSearchBar.md

 ## Overview

 The `SearchBar` package extends SwiftUI’s default search bar, offering flexible customization and robust functionality.
-Supporting iOS, iPadOS, visionOS, and macOS, it integrates native components (`UISearchBar` for iOS/visionOS, and on macOS, it recreates `NSSearchField` from AppKit using SwiftUI components) into a SwiftUI API for seamless, platform-specific solutions.
+Supporting iOS, iPadOS, visionOS, and macOS, it integrates native components (`UISearchBar` for iOS/visionOS, and on macOS, it recreates `NSSearchField` from AppKit using SwiftUI components) into a unified SwiftUI API for seamless, platform-specific solutions.
+The package is fully localized, supporting translations for every language available on the supported operating systems, ensuring that prompts, placeholders, and system-provided text (e.g., cancel button labels) adapt to the user’s preferred language settings for a native and accessible experience.

 ## Why Use SearchBar?